MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/xaml-basics-ui.md

                Style="{StaticResource TitleTextBlockStyle}"/>
     ```

 9. In the Properties panel, enter **textwrapping** into the search box to find the **TextWrapping** property.
-Click the _property marker_ for the **TextWrapping** property to open its menu.
+Select the _property marker_ for the **TextWrapping** property to open its menu.
 (The _property marker_ is the small box symbol to the right of each property value.
 The _property marker_ is black to indicate that the property is set to a non-default value.)
 On the **Property** menu, select **Reset** to reset the TextWrapping property.

     Visual Studio adds this property, but it's already set in the style you applied, so you don't need it here.

 You've added the first part of the UI to your app!
 Run the app now to see what it looks like.

-You might have noticed that in XAML Designer, your app showed white text on a black background, but when you ran it, it showed black text on a white background.
+You might have noticed that in XAML Designer, your app showed white text on a black background.
+When you ran the app, it showed black text on a white background.
 That's because Windows has both a Dark and a Light theme, and the default theme varies by device.
 On a PC, the default theme is Light.
-You can click the gear icon at the top of XAML Designer to open Device Preview Settings and change the theme to Light to make the app in XAML Designer look the same as it does on your PC.
+To make the app in XAML Designer look the same as it does on your PC, select the gear icon at the top of XAML Designer to open Device Preview Settings and change the theme to Light.

 > [!NOTE]
-> In this part of the tutorial, you added a control by dragging-and-dropping.
+> In this part of the tutorial, you added a control by dragging it.
 You can also add a control by double-clicking it in Toolbox.
 Give it a try, and see the differences in the XAML that Visual Studio generates.

-## Part 2: Add a GridView control using the XAML editor
+## Part 2: Add a GridView control by using the XAML editor

 In Part 1, you had a taste of using XAML Designer and some of the other tools provided by Visual Studio.
 Here, you'll use the XAML editor to work directly with the XAML markup.
 As you become more familiar with XAML, you might find that this is a more efficient way for you to work.

-First, you'll replace the root layout [Grid](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.grid) with a [**RelativePanel**](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.relativepanel).
+First, you'll replace the root layout [Grid](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.grid) with a [RelativePanel](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.relativepanel).
 The RelativePanel makes it easier to rearrange chunks of UI relative to the panel or other pieces of UI.
 You'll see its usefulness in the [XAML Adaptive Layout](xaml-basics-adaptive-layout.md) tutorial.

 Then, you'll add a [GridView](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.gridview) control to display your data.

-**Add a control using the XAML editor**
+To add a control by using the XAML editor:

-1. In the XAML editor, change the root **Grid** to a **RelativePanel**.
+1. In the XAML editor, change the root **Grid** to **RelativePanel**.

     **Before**
     ```xaml